Ferdinand N. Kahler: Automobile dealership developer

-Early Florida movie theaters
+Movie theaters

 Kahler was a winter resident of and "a large property owner" in West Palm Beach, Florida.
 On September 14, 1927, he founded "West Palm Beach Enterprises, Inc." ultimately building a group of 14 movie theaters in the Palm Beach area.
 The first was "The Arcade", designed by architect Roy A. Benjamin and built at a cost of $150,000.
 The Arcade opened in October 1927, at 325 Clematis Street, then "the only first-run Independent theater" in West Palm Beach.
 The theatre featured 900 Heywood-Wakefield theatre seats said to have "…comfortable springs, at a cost of $12 each".
 The Arcade also featured a Mighty Wurlitzer organ and one of the first Vitaphone movie sound systems in Florida.

 During an elaborate opening ceremony, E. J. Sparks, president of Sparks Enterprises, the company who first managed the West Palm Beach Enterprises theaters said of Kahler "The building of this theatre Is a tribute to Mr. Kahler's unswerving belief in the future of West Palm Beach and Palm Beach.
 It lakes a man with vision to build when business is dull.
 He (Kahler) believes absolutely in this community and this theatre stands as a monument to that belief".
 Kahler was ill at home in Indiana and did not attend the opening.

 In 1933, Kahler's son, Ferdinand N. Kahler Jr. filed a bankruptcy proceeding against the Stanley Company, the lessors of Kahler's theatre group, claiming he was owed $1,749.99 for back rental, on a basis of a $14,000 annual rental fee.
 Kahler Jr's actions forced the theaters to close.